dwhiffing/fury/content/nato/tr/army/body.md

-Turkish Army
+**Turkish Army**

-The Turkish Army is the second largest in NATO although technologically it lags well behind many other alliance members.
+The Turkish Army is the second largest in NATO, although technologically it lags well behind many other alliance members.
 There are 525,000 full time personnel in the Army with a further 950,000 available in reserve;
 probably 700,000 of those are ready for immediate recall.
 Structurally there are four Army level commands and ten Corps.
-1<sup>st</sup> Army in Thrace and 3<sup>rd</sup> Army in the Caucasus are the largest and most ready and 1<sup>st</sup> Army is the holds the most armor.
+1<sup>st</sup> Army in Thrace and 3<sup>rd</sup> Army in the Caucasus are the largest and maintain the highest readiness and 1<sup>st</sup> Army holds the most armor.
 2<sup>nd</sup> Army will induct most of the reserve formations and reinforce east or west as needed while 4<sup>th</sup> Army conducts rear area and civil defence tasks.
-In addition there are 110,000 Gendarmerie which will fall under Army control in wartime, there are 67 ‘regiments’ which will likely fall under the control of 4<sup>th</sup> Army or come under command of the National HQ.
+Additionally, there are 110,000 Gendarmerie which will fall under Army control in wartime, consisting of 67 ‘regiments’ which will likely fall under the control of 4<sup>th</sup> Army or come under command of the National HQ.

 ![](/assets/images/nato/tr/army/image1.png)